 At DreamHost, Passenger only integrates with servers running Apache.

 View the following article if you'd prefer to use Nginx without Passenger instead:

-- Click the OK button.
-The panel adds the /public subdirectory for you.
+- Enable Passenger by clicking the radio button on the right.
+The panel adds a /public subdirectory for you.

 If you already have a /public directory in the current Web directory, clicking OK will only switch the 'Web directory' to this new /public folder.
 Nothing in it is removed.

 If you do not already have a /public directory, the panel creates it for you with a coming soon page.
 The files in your current Web directory remain untouched.

 - Click the Save Changes button to save your changes.